SlideMeister . . . .

 Music critics can be the same.
 They become so saturated with music, they are not only harder to impress, but in many cases become bizarre and cynical in their opinions.
 This phenomenon pretty much works the same wherever it's applied.
 Look at fashions today: belts obviously velcrowed? to pubic bones and cuffs dragging the floor, exposed underwear pulled up to the chest, and 50's styled gym shoes dragging 12 inches of untied laces.
 (Waaay Kewl - not to mention sanitary) Ninety degrees in the shade, and the kids are all wearin' wool beanie hats pulled down past the ears, standing with their arms crossed and making the finger signs that used to mean "BS."
 Yeah, That makes total sense!
 The girls . . . . (don't even get me started on the girls)

 Rock stars become sexual deviates for the same reason: Saturation.
 It takes more and more to impress them as their view of reality gets distorted by an excess of something they shouldn't be doing outside of marriage in the first place.
-Worse yet is that they become automatic role models for those of us the believe everything we see on the tube. (oops, make that flat screen) Kids and young folks with no opinion, automatically assume the opinion of someone, based on his or her level of fame.
+Worse yet is that they become automatic role models for those of us that believe everything we see on the tube. (oops, make that flat screen) Kids and young folks with no opinion, automatically assume the opinion of someone, based on his or her level of fame.
 Again, stupid people.

 I have a 15 ips/ halftrack stereo master tape around here somewhere of a number recorded back in the sixties, called "Where You are is Where it's At" Don't even remember the name of the group that did it.
 It was as good or better than anything on the radio or in the record stores and yet, it never got one air play.
 Why's that?